gich2009/Pesapal-Challenge/Documentation/assemblerDesign.md

 15. If any non-key word is encountered in a statement in the code:
     i.
 If it has a ‘:’ character to signify an identifier tail, then check the identifier map to ascertain that it is an identifier, else throw an invalid statement exception.
     ii.
-If it does not have a ‘:’ character, then throw an invalid statement exception.If any non-key word is encountered in a statement in the code:
+If it does not have a ‘:’ character, then throw an invalid statement exception.

 Example Assembly Program
 ------------------------